 We believe that Art, particularly participatory projects, has the ability to bring people together and impact communities.
 Social collaboration and storytelling strengthen family and community bonds, creating resilience in our youth and increasing connectivity and social activism within diverse populations.

-By collecting the stories of immigrants, both ancestral and recent, living in the Cape Ann Harbor community, we help connect people to causes meaningful to them, offering opportunities for resource-sharing which can promote social change.
+By collecting immigration and origin stories, both ancestral and recent, we help connect people to causes meaningful to them, offering opportunities for resource-sharing which can promote social change.

 Everyone has a meaningful story to tell.

 Every story from the past relates to the present.

 Individual and collective action determines the future.